 - Granulated Sugar: Replace with honey, maple syrup, or a sugar substitute like stevia for a different sweetness profile.

-How To Make Vanilla Eggnog
+🔪How To Make Vanilla Eggnog

-Step Two: In a medium saucepan, combine the milk, whipping cream, cinnamon sticks, and salt.
+- Step 2: In a medium saucepan, combine the milk, whipping cream, cinnamon sticks, and salt.
 Mix everything well.
 Place the saucepan over medium-high heat and warm it up.
 Just before it starts to boil, turn off the heat.
 Remove the saucepan from the stove and let it cool for 5 minutes.

-Step Four: Once the milk and eggs are thoroughly combined and whisked, pour everything back into the saucepan.
+- Step 4: Once the milk and eggs are thoroughly combined and whisked, pour everything back into the saucepan.
 Heat the mixture over medium heat until it reaches a temperature of 160 degrees Fahrenheit.
 Then, remove the saucepan from the heat and let it cool completely.
 Using a strainer, strain the eggnog into a bottle, ensuring a smooth texture, and refrigerate it to keep it chilled.

 - Use Fresh Ingredients: Fresh eggs, high-quality milk, and cream make a big difference in flavor and texture.